CiprianRad/Maple_And_Matlab_Problem_Solver/README.md

 * **`package.json`** & **`vite.config.ts`** - Configuration files for dependencies and the Vite build tool.
 * **`types.ts`** - TypeScript type definitions used throughout the app.

+# Run and deploy

+You can access and run the app at this link: https://aistudio.google.com/apps/drive/1Nh3VqMl4z31GdyVAssxEoY67VIxt0qMw

 ## 🛠️ Features Demonstrated
 Side-by-side code solutions for problems in Maple and MATLAB.